MichelaPozzi/2025-topic-03-group-02/README.md

 --> Normalization of protein amount to 100 (determination of normalization factor and application)

-Deliverable: Normalized MS_Table ready to work with, Description of Dataset & Statement regarding reproducibility
+_**Deliverable**: Normalized MS_Table ready to work with, Description of Dataset & Statement regarding reproducibility_

 **6.06.-20.06. 🧐 Data Analysis** full focus (no exams)